Learning and Professional Development

 - Reimbursement of approved ad hoc training costs will be made when relevant invoices and receipts are provided to the Department.
 Alternatively, arrangements may be made with the Department for an invoice to be provided directly to the Department by the service provider.

-- An application form for attendance at ad hoc training is available on the Ministerial and Parliamentary Services intranet.
+- An application form for attendance at ad hoc training is available on the Ministerial and Parliamentary Services website.

 Training provided through home departments